 The Duchess of Cambridge clearly has taken a liking to The Cambridge Lover's Knot and opted to wear it to the 2017 diplomatic reception.

 Although only the top of her gown could be seen as she arrived in a chauffeur-driven Bentley, fans were given a glimpse of her embellished white dress.

-The 36-year-old opted for an elegant chignon so her impressive diamond jewels could take pride of place.
+The mother-of-three's brunette locks were swept up into an elegant chignon so her impressive diamond jewels could take pride of place.

 When The Queen threw a State Banquet for Queen Maxima and her husband, King Willem-Alexander, of the Netherlands' visit to the UK in October 2018, Duchess Catherine stole the show.

 Atop of the Duchess of Cambridge's brunette locks was her late mother-in-law Princess Diana's tiara - the Cambridge Lover's Knot.

 Kate finished off her regal look with Princess Diana's Collingwood pearl earrings, a diamond bracelet and an ornate pearl necklace, which was a wedding present from Queen Alexandra.